 Upon his retirement from the bench in 1997, DiVito and other retired judges founded Judicial Dispute Resolution, Inc. (“JDR”), an alternate dispute resolution company, for which he provided mediation and arbitration services for many years.
 Now, concurrent with representing parties in trial and appellate courts, he serves as a mediator and an arbitrator in cases involving a wide range of subject areas, without current affiliation with any ADR company.
 He is certified as a mediator under Circuit Court of Cook County Local Rule 20 in the Law Division Major Case Court-Annexed Civil Mediation Program and, under Local Rule 21, in the Chancery Division Court-Annexed Mediation Program.
 From 1998 until 2009, he served as a member of the Board of Directors of the Association for Conflict Resolution–Chicago Chapter (“ACR-Chicago,” formerly known as the Society of Professionals in Dispute Resolution (“SPIDR”)).
 The Leading Lawyers Network has identified him as a Leading Lawyer in alternative dispute resolution in the areas of Commercial Litigation, Employment, Personal Injury, Commercial Real Estate, Construction, and Environmental Law.

 DiVito graduated in 1955 from St. Ignatius College Prep, where he fulfilled the requirements for the classical honors curriculum, which included four years of Latin and two years of Homeric Greek.
 He attended Loyola University of Chicago, majoring in philosophy with a minor in Latin, and was accepted into law school before completing 11 elective degree hours.
 He received his Juris Doctor degree from Loyola University of Chicago School of Law in 1963.
-A member of Loyola’s adjunct faculty for 35 years (since 1979), he holds the faculty position of adjunct professor.
-In that capacity, he plans and teaches each semester’s course in Advanced Trial Advocacy while also assembling and supervising the other members of the faculty for that class.
+A member of Loyola’s adjunct faculty for more than 35 years (since 1979), he holds the faculty position of adjunct professor.
+He participates in planning and teaching each semester’s course in Advanced Trial Advocacy and in assembling and supervising the other members of the faculty for that class.
 For more than 30 years, starting in 1982, he also taught an annual weeklong course in trial advocacy at Willamette University College of Law in Salem, Oregon.
 Active throughout his service on the bench in planning courses and teaching a variety of subjects at the Judicial Conference and at the Appellate Judges Seminar, he has taught judges at the annual seminar for new Illinois judges (1986-2000) and at the National Judicial College in Reno, Nevada (1990-94).
 He also has taught lawyers for the National Institute of Trial Advocacy, the Illinois Institute for Continuing Legal Education, ALI-ABA, and the Court Practice Institute.

 DiVito currently serves (since 2008) on the Special Supreme Court Committee on Illinois Evidence.
 The Committee's proposals for the codification of rules of evidence for Illinois, officially designated as the “Illinois Rules of Evidence,” were approved by the Supreme Court on September 27, 2010, and became effective on January 1, 2011.
 He has lectured judges and lawyers on these evidence rules, and has authored a color-coded guide for the new rules, regularly updated and accessible from his law firm’s website at www.tdrlawfirm.com, and available for purchase from the Illinois State Bar Association.